 Companies in the nuts sector are recognising that improving the cashew supply chain can have positive effects on the livelihood of farmers, processers and rural communities, and are becoming more aware of their responsibility to improve the production supply chain and source more locally.
 Many do this through the Sustainable Nut Initiative (SNI) and as individual corporates.
-We talked to Olam, a leading player in the global cashew sector and a member of the SNI, about the importance of shortening the supply chain and buying directly from farmers.
+We talked to Olam, a leading player in the global cashew sector and a participant of the SNI, about the importance of shortening the supply chain and buying directly from farmers.

 The complex cashew supply chain